 If you haven't given any formal guarantee, it doesn't mean that you can violate informal ones.
 Often, just fixing bugs in APIs might render some developers' code inoperable.
-We can illustrate this with a real-life example that the author of this book actually faced once:
+We might illustrate it with a real-life example that the author of this book has actually faced once:

 - There was an API to place a button into a visual container.
 According to the docs, it was taking its position (offsets to the container's corner) as a mandatory argument. - In reality, there was a bug: if the position was not supplied, no exception was thrown.
-Buttons were simply stacked in the corner one after another. - After the error had been fixed, we received a bunch of complaints: clients had really used this flaw to stack the buttons in the container's corner.
+Buttons were simply stacked in the corner one after another. - After the error had been fixed, we got a bunch of complaints: clients did really use this flaw to stack the buttons in the container's corner.

 If fixing an error might somehow affect real customers, you have no other choice but to emulate this erroneous behavior until the next major release.
-This situation is quite common when you develop a large API with a huge audience.
-For example, operating system developers literally have to transfer old bugs to new OS versions.
+This situation is quite common if you develop a large API with a huge audience.
+For example, operating systems developers literally have to transfer old bugs to new OS versions.